Carlosman1996/commsman/TASK.md

 # *TODOs KANBAN*

+## Priority

 TODO: Collections must show results

 TODO: Study how to show Modbus results at request header, not only in general information to improve/ensure/show the user the request has been done

 TODO: STUDY - continuous requests in a request type, like a background process or a number of consecutive calls

+## Future

+TODL: change self.item.last_response by self.item.last_result for better legibility

+TODO: model and components must be in backend layer (decouple frontend and backend).
+Frontend calls backend manager which returns JSON with data or saves/updates.

 TODO: QGridLayout custom component must read table items by key str, not list.
 It must be a dictionary for better identification